This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Home Remedies

-Try some baking soda mixed into a paste with water and massage it into your hair, then rinse.
+Try some baking soda mixed into a paste with water, which can help neutralize unwanted tones and brighten your hair, much like how it helps reveal radiant silver tones, and massage it into your hair, then rinse.
 For a homemade remedy, create a DIY aspirin treatment by crushing 6-8 tablets into a fine powder, mixing it with shampoo, and letting it sit for 5 minutes before rinsing out.

 You can also try making a lemon juice mixture – combine fresh lemon juice with water, apply to hair, and sit in the sun for natural bleaching.
 Rinsing with apple cider vinegar will counteract green tones from chlorine in pools.